East Field (Saipan)

-East Field (also known as Kagman Airfield) is a former World War II airfield on Saipan in the Mariana Islands, part of Naval Advance Base Saipan.
+East Field (also known as Kagman Airfield) is a former World War II airfield on Saipan in the Mariana Islands in the Pacific.
+It was part of Naval Advance Base Saipan.

 History

 Saipan had been occupied by the Japanese since World War I, and by mid-1944, the Americans had advanced inside the Japanese ring of defense in the Pacific Theater.
 By establishing air bases in the Mariana Islands, the United States Army Air Forces could establish bases to conduct long-range strategic offensive air operations over the Japanese Home Islands with the new B-29 Superfortress, which, during early 1944, was operating ineffectively from bases in China.
 Bringing the superfortresses into the Central Pacific and stationing them in the Marianas would bring Japan within the range of the B-29, as well as provide the Twentieth Air Force with reliable means of support from the western ports of the United States.

 The landings on Saipan began at 07:00 on June 15, 1944, and more than 300 LVTs landed 8,000 United States Marines on the west coast of the island.
 However the liberation of the island was a sad chapter of the tenacious fighting that lie ahead for the Allied forces, with the Japanese mounting a fanatical military defense and the fighting causing numerous civilian deaths.
 The island was the first objective of the 2nd and 4th Marine Divisions of the 5th Amphibious Corps.

 In addition to the Marine infantry units, the United States Army 27th Infantry Division was in reserve and went ashore on the south of the island, under heavy Japanese fire.
 For the next three weeks, Japanese counterattacks and Banzai charges bloodied the US forces as they fought their way to the north.
 Many of the Japanese civilian population of the island committed mass suicide by jumping off cliffs at Marpi Point or committing suicide with hand grenades in caves.
 An estimated 22,000 civilians died in the battle.
 In addition, the Japanese commanders, Lt.
 General Saito and Navy Admiral Nagumo committed suicide in a cave.
 It took until July 9, 1944, until sustained combat ended and the island was declared officially secured by the US forces.